-Electron is surprisingly round, say scientists following 10 year study (PhysOrg.com) -- Scientists at Imperial College London have made the most accurate measurement yet of the shape of the humble electron, finding that it is almost a perfect sphere, in a study published in the journal Nature today.
+Electron is surprisingly round, say scientists following 10 year study.
+(PhysOrg.com) -- Scientists at Imperial College London have made the most accurate measurement yet of the shape of the humble electron, finding that it is almost a perfect sphere, in a study published in the journal Nature today.

-Gravity, Branes And Hidden Dimensions Graviton THEORIES OF THE BRANE The high concentration of the graviton near the brane—let's call the brane where gravity is localized the Planck brane—leads to a natural solution to the hierarchy problem in a universe with two branes.
+Gravity, Branes And Hidden Dimensions Graviton THEORIES OF THE BRANE.
+The high concentration of the graviton near the brane—let's call the brane where gravity is localized the Planck brane—leads to a natural solution to the hierarchy problem in a universe with two branes.

 The Question (Submitted July 26, 2006) Since string theory implies up to 11 dimensions, could dark matter be gravitons leaking from other dimensions into ours?

-The Joy of Gravitons, Hyperspace, Branes and Brainstorms In addition to the incredulity of their colleagues, Dr.
+The Joy of Gravitons, Hyperspace, Branes and Brainstorms.
+In addition to the incredulity of their colleagues, Dr.